golightstream/lightstream-prism-dns/plugin/forward/README.md

   * `round_robin` is a policy that selects hosts based on round robin ordering.
   * `sequential` is a policy that selects hosts based on sequential ordering.
 * `health_check`, use a different **DURATION** for health checking, the default duration is 0.5s.
+* `max_concurrent` **MAX** will limit the number of concurrent queries to **MAX**.
+Any new query that would raise the number of concurrent queries above the **MAX** will result in a SERVFAIL response.
+This response does not count as a health failure.
+When choosing a value for **MAX**, pick a number at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
+  As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.